majusogi/SkillsWorkshop2017/Week05/README.md

 conda create -n ideas gcc-5-mp -c psi4
 ```

-This will create a python envoriment using conda, which you installed in Week 1.
+This will create a python envoriment using conda, which you should have installed in Week 1.
-  Importantly, this environment contains a gnu g++ compiler.
+  Importantly, this environment contains a GNU g++ compiler.
 To activate the environment,
  execute the following:

 ```